devzendo/transputer-emulator/README.md

 Prerequisites:
 - All Operating Systems:
-  - Mercurial (to download the source).
-I use SourceTree on macOS and Windows, TortoiseHg on Windows, and hg on Linux.
   - Git (for CMake to download GoogleTest).
 Command line tool needs to be on the PATH.
   - Python (2.x or 3.x is fine) (required by the GoogleTest build)
   - Java 8 JDK (for Maven).